tflaten4184/DailyStoicQuotes/Readme.md

 ```
 * List of subscribers (email addresses), subscribersList.txt.
 Each email address must be on it's own line.
 * Text file ProdSource.txt containing the text from the book.
 (Omitted here due to copyright)
+* `run.bat`, which needs to have the correct path to the project directory.
+This is necessary for activating the virtual environment with Task Scheduler to make use of the appropriate environment variables.

 Once that has been setup, you can schedule the script to run daily at your preferred time using your OS scheduling tool.
-For Windows, use Task Scheduler.
+In my case, I used Windows Task Scheduler with the target: `Program: C:\Users\tflat\Desktop\QuotesProject\run.bat`

 Currently the subscriber list must be edited manually to add/remove subscribers.
 It's important to only add people to this list if they've agreed, since the only way to unsubscribe is for the developer to manually edit the text file.